 The main distinction between mediation and arbitration is the method used to settle the dispute.
 Both strategies will help you settle a legal problem beyond the conventional court process, but they require two different ways to get you from A to Z.

-- Mediation: a non-binding procedure that is usually carried out by a single mediator who does not judge the case but encourages dialogue and subsequent dispute resolution.
+- Mediation: a non-binding procedure usually carried out by a single mediator who does not judge the case but encourages dialogue and subsequent dispute resolution.

 - Arbitration: usually a binding procedure that replaces the entire legal process with two (often three) persons selected to serve in your case as judges

 Arbitration is usually performed with a jury of several arbitrators who perform a role such as that of a judge, decide on facts and give written opinions (which may be binding or non-binding).
 While arbitration is often performed with one arbitrator, a choice of arbitrator is the most common procedure for each side.
 Then, these two arbitrators appoint a third arbitrator, at which stage the dispute shall be submitted to the three arbitrators appointed.
-Decisions shall be taken by majority vote.
+A majority vote shall take decisions.

-Arbitration and mediation both appoint a neutral third party to oversee the proceedings which can be binding on both.
+Arbitration and mediation both appoint a neutral third party to oversee the proceedings, binding on both.